REG - 70.00.2 Data and Information Regulation

 7. Data Classification Levels

-7.1 All University Data residing on University computers, or on backup media retained for the purpose of business continuity and disaster recovery, is subject to the N.C.
+7.1 All University Data residing on University computers, or backup media retained for the purpose of business continuity and disaster recovery, is subject to the N.C.
 Public Records Act, unless an applicable exception applies.
-It is the responsibility of the Data Owner to identify elements of all data records for which the Data Owner has responsibility of stewardship to determine the level of protection that the data element requires.
+It is the responsibility of the Data Owner to identify elements of all data records for which the Data Owner has responsibility for stewardship to determine the level of protection that the data element requires.
 If a data element requires protection from access or disclosure, it is the incumbent responsibility of the Data Owner to inform the appropriate Data Custodians of that requirement.

 7.2.1 Level 0—Public data includes, but is not limited to: Advertising, product and service information, directory listings, published research, presentations or papers, job postings, press releases.